Bollards – Energy Absorbing (EAB)

 Where do Energy Absorbing Bollards get used?

 - Outdoor Dining Areas – ie Restaurants and Cafes

 - Shopping Centres and Retail Shop windows

 - Pedestrian Walkways (Shared Path) and Crossings

 - Schools, Day-Cares and Play Centres

 - Asset Protection – ie Telecommunication, Fuel and Power Structures

-Footage from a crash test performed of the Energy Absorbing Bollard by ASE.
+Footage from a crash test performed of the Energy Absorbing Bollard by Automotive Safety Engineering (ASE).